It is known that chemicals cause many human diseases. Some of the chemicals that have been documented to be dangerous to human exposure include:

 There are many other chemicals under investigation, and the problem continues to grow because of the ever-increasing production of organic chemicals.

 Multiple chemical sensitivity is under debate in the medical community at this time.
-Some healthcare providers question whether it exists.
-Others acknowledge it as a medical disorder triggered by exposures to chemicals in the environment.
-This often begins with a short-term, severe chemical exposure, such as a chemical spill, or a longer-term exposure, such as a poorly ventilated office.
+Some healthcare providers question whether it exists and whether the underlying illness is not medical but rather psychiatric, and that the symptoms are caused by anxiety.
+Others acknowledge it as a medical disorder triggered by exposures to chemicals, electromagnetic forces, or other environmental triggers.
+This often begins with a short-term, severe chemical exposure, such as a chemical spill, or a longer-term exposure.

 The following are the most common symptoms of multiple chemical sensitivity.
 However, each person experiences symptoms differently.
 Symptoms may include: